 Married With Children

-Under current California law, grandparents cannot file for visitation rights while the parents are still married unless a certain set of specific conditions are in place: parents living separately, parents whereabouts unknown for one month or more, adoption by stepparent, or child’s resides outside the home of either parent.
+Under current California law, grandparents cannot file for visitation rights while the parents are still married unless a certain set of specific conditions are in place: parents living separately, parents whereabouts unknown for one month or more, adoption by stepparent, or children reside outside the home of either parent.
 A grandparent can also petition for visitation rights as a joint petition with one of the child’s parents.